PiterWeb/Video-Manager-RS/README.md

 ### Description

-🔥 Blazingly fast desktop aplication to 📦 browse your favourite movies/videos 🎞
+🔥 Blazingly fast desktop aplication to 📦 browse your favourite movies/videos 🎞 built on top of Rust 🦀 and Web Technologies

 ### Purpose